Skip to Main Content

 “I love teaching and immensely enjoy the intellectual exchanges with students.
 I hope that my passion and enthusiasm for teaching helps my students become engaged in class and excited about using the law to promote justice.
 I strive to create a learning environment that welcomes students from all backgrounds and makes everyone feel valued and comfortable in the classroom.”

-Professor Michal Buchhandler-Raphael joined Widener Law Commonwealth in 2020 from Washington and Lee School of Law, where she was a Visiting Assistant Professor of Law teaching courses in Criminal Law and Family Law, as well as two seminars, The Criminal Regulation of Vice and Freedom of Speech.
+Professor Michal Buchhandler-Raphael joined Widener Law Commonwealth in 2020 from Washington and Lee School of Law, where she was a Visiting Assistant Professor of Law teaching courses in Criminal Law and Family Law, as well as two seminars: "The Criminal Regulation of Vice" and "Freedom of Speech."

 Professor Buchhandler-Raphael is a Criminal Law and Family Law scholar who studies domestic violence and sexual violence.
 In recent years, she has particularly focused on the relationship between victimization and offending, including the connections between homicide law and gender-based violence.

-In her article titled “Survival Homicide,” published in Cardozo Law Review, Professor Buchhandler-Raphael proposes that state legislatures adopt a designated homicide offense tailored to survivors of domestic abuse who kill abusive intimate partners or other abusive family members.
-In her recent article titled “Compassionate Undercharging,” forthcoming in UC Davis Law Review, she defines “victimized offenders” as individuals who have experienced domestic abuse and kill either their abuser or a third party as a direct result of that abuse and argues that the criminal legal system should treat them more leniently.
-Her main thesis is that prosecutors should recognize the relationship between victimization and offending and refrain from filing murder charges in such cases, opting for lesser charges.
+In her recent article titled “Compassionate Charge Reduction,” forthcoming in the UC Davis Law Review in May 2026, she defines “victimized offenders” as individuals who have experienced domestic abuse and kill either their abuser or a third party as a direct result of that abuse.
+She argues that the criminal legal system should treat these individuals more leniently; her main thesis is that prosecutors should recognize the relationship between victimization and offending and refrain from filing murder charges in such cases, opting instead for lesser charges.

 Professor Buchhandler-Raphael also studies police responses to domestic violence.
-In her article “Police Minimalism in Domestic Violence,” published in Arizona State Law Journal, she argues that police are ill-equipped to address the complexities of domestic violence.
+In her article “Police Minimalism in Domestic Violence,” published in the Arizona State Law Journal, she argues that police are ill-equipped to address the complexities of domestic violence.
 She advocates for the integration of civilian responders in domestic violence emergencies, either as independent responders or as co-responders alongside the police, depending on safety concerns and risk assessments.

 • Criminal Law